Schools Printed Music Licence (SPML)

 Once a school has a licence, any member of staff can make copies or arrangements for the number of students within a class.
 An original copy of the music must be owned (including a pdf copy).
-Copies can be made by peripatetic music teachers and teachers employed by the local Music Service or Music Education Hub, if the copies are being used on the school premises.
+Copies can be made by peripatetic music teachers, self-employed music teachers and teachers employed by the local Music Service or Music Education Hub, if the copies are being used on the school premises.

 In Wales there is no central agreement and schools are licensed through a Local Authority or on a school by school basis.
-To find out if your school is covered please contact CEFM.
 Licences for schools in Wales are administered by the Centre for Education and Finance Management (CEFM).

-Independent Schools in England and Wales are also licensed individually.
-If you are unsure if your school has a licence please contact CEFM.
+Independent Schools in England and Wales are also licensed individually by CEFM.

 Yes.
 Copies of music can also be scanned and uploaded onto a VLE or similar secure network.